SumoLogic/sumologic-documentation/docs/contributing/style-guide.md

    <details>
    <summary>More about <code>alt text</code></summary>

-   Alt text is used by readers who can't see images well, or who have software that reads the text aloud, and even by readers with slow Internet connections who don't want to wait for images to download.
-Alt text is required under [US Government GSA Section 508](https://www.section508.gov/) regulations.
-Non-compliance with Section 508 can cost a company federal sales.
-Many companies start out ignoring this future possibility and, like everything, it is more expensive to fix later.
+   Alt text, required under [US Government GSA Section 508](https://www.section508.gov/) regulations, is used by readers who cannot see images well or have software that reads the text aloud.
+It's also used by readers with slow internet connections who do not want to wait for images to download.

    </details>
 1. Use the `width` to resize oversized and/or pixelated images, if needed.